Objects

 Sleeping Corals

-The life under the oceans drive the global systems that make our planet habitable for more than 7 billion people.
+The life under the oceans drives the global systems that make our planet habitable for more than 7 billion people.
 It is vital to conserve and use the oceans sustainably.
 Oceans contribute to poverty eradication as they provide sustainable livelihoods and descent work.
 The marine and coastal resources are critical for food security and prevention of climate change disasters.
 Sleeping Corals don’t know what is happening on the ocean surface.
 They continue with their daily activities until pollution or raising acidity in the ocean affects them.
 The Sustainable Development Goals in particular SDG Goal 14, “Conserve and sustainably use the Oceans, seas and marine resources for sustainable development” is a call to global action to keep the Oceans safe for present and future generations.
 Have you ever imagined that you leave a Footprint everywhere you go?

 The footprints in the ocean sand have been interpreted as foot paths taken by believers in Jesus Christ whom they follow.
 At the start there are two sets of footprints but they merge into one as explained in the Poem (https://www.onlythebible.com/Poems/Footprints-in-the-Sand-Poem.html).
 The footprints of Jesus are the only ones during times of trouble when He lifts up his children.
 They portray the love and omnipotence of the Lord and that He will never leave or forsake his people in times of calamities.
 How is your walk with God?
 The sleeping corals reveal to us the eminent danger of polluting the oceans.